cuuprum/nodekb/README.md

 Part 3
   * [x] Install Pug template engine, setting app.js to run the view (index.pug)
   * [x] Basic Pug html
-  * [x] Write html on .pug, read variables from .js to .pug, install nodemon so we dont need restart server each time we do changes
+  * [x] Write html on .pug, read variables from .js to .pug, install nodemon module so we dont need restart server each time we do changes
+  * [x] Create route when localhost:3000/articles/add goes to view/add_article
+  * [x] Create layout.pug and use extends, so we dont have to repeat same code for header etc. We can layout at each page
+  * [x] Create content (articles) using array and loop
+  * [x] Install pug hightligt at atom